bryancastillo10/amoA_masterthesis/README.md

 This script is for ordination plots (multivariate statistics) to identify correlation between species abundance identified by gene sequencing and the environmental variables measured.
 Customizable ordination plot using ggplot package

+Will update this repository soon when I finalized my other statistical tests